irsat000/CAI-Tools/README.md

 It downloads the conversation in Tavern chat format.
 You can continue the conversation in Tavern with it.
 ###### Download as example chat
 This turns the conversation into example chat/definition format so you can use it in CAI and other AI chat platforms.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.
+###### Download to read offline
+It downloads an .html file which is a web page.
+You can read your conversation offline with this file.

 ### History Page
 From v1.6.5 onwards, chat1 & chat2 are combined.